 You can now view Podcasts as Stations (lists of whole episodes).
 A station plays all episodes from that podcast (Newest to Oldest by default, but you can adjust that).
 You can create new stations from multiple Podcasts, so you can group together all your comedy, or tech podcasts. iTunes syncs Podcast Stations with the Podcasts app for iOS.

-The iTunes 11 new interface
+iTunes 11 review: iTunes 11's new interface

 iTunes 11 introduced a new with a simpler interface over iTunes 10.
 Part of this is an edge-to-edge design that's removes much of the clutter, particularly around the edge of the screen.
 We like the new interface, although it was a big shake-up for people used to the older iTunes 10 interface.
 We've had enough time to get used to the iTunes 11 layout now and appreciate it.

 A quick trip to the View menu enables you to get the Sidebar and Status Bar from iTunes 10 back if you want them.
 The Status Bar seems a bit redundant and, although the new interface is not without it's learning curve, we quickly found ourselves happier using iTunes without the Sidebar.